pvlib/pvanalytics/docs/api.rst

 Data sometimes contains sequences of values that are "stale" or "stuck."
-These are contiguous spans of data where the value does not change (or changes by only a very small amount).
+These are contiguous spans of data where the value does not change within the precision given.
 The functions below can be used to detect stale values.

 .. note::